Understanding And Utilizing

 • And other factors

-We charge our clients by the day and are also happy to negotiate a Custom Package for the entire duration of the case.
+We charge our clients by the day and are also happy to discuss a Custom Package for the entire duration of the case.

 Contact Us Today!